Improving Maternal Mental Health: Getting It Right for Mothers and Babies

 Up to one in five women are affected by mental health in the perinatal period.

-Only 50% of these mental health cases are diagnosed.
-Health and social care services must focus on early intervention into maternal mental health to ensure the best outcomes for our mothers and babies.
-With the recent publication of the Scottish Government’s Mental Health Strategy 2017-2027, now represents the time to examine how maternal mental health services can be improved.
+Only 50% of these mental health cases are diagnosed, and with the recent publication of the Scottish Government’s Mental Health Strategy 2017-2027, now represents the time to examine how maternal mental health services can be improved.

 A mentally healthy childhood can build a foundation for a healthy and fulfilling adulthood.
 In Scotland, research has found that maternal mental health was significantly associated with child development outcomes.
 As a result, children that experience prolonged exposure to a mother with mental health problems were more susceptible to poor behavioural, emotional and social outcomes.